ViBlog/shorten-cold-start/shorten-cold-start-intro.md

 > "Oops!...
 I did it again" -*Britney Spears*

-*** quick speak about white screen, remove splashScreen tirade*** That's when the management comes with a great idea.

-## Splash Screens
-As many Android developers, I'm a supporter of showing the data the user is looking for the sooner, the better.
-I like joking modifying this well-known quote from Uncle Bob's Clean Code book

-> "Every time you write a ~~comment~~ *SplashScreen*, you should grimace and feel the failure of your ability of ~~expression~~ *coding a snappy app*."

-I will not repeat the well-known blog post of Cyril Mottier ([splashScreen are evil]) where he explains the reason why you should avoid it.

-Today, instead of focusing on creating a nice startup screeb with the windowBackground we will focus on tracking what is taking time at startup and reduce it.
+If we slow down the launch, we will see the [Zygote] longer and it will break immersion.
+The basic white launch screen is not pretty by default...
+Instead of focusing on creating a nice app startup screen with the windowBackground we will focus on tracking what is taking time and reduce it.

 # Hands on
 ## YP Dine